There are now 2 possible online modes for units:

 - Level 1 elective

-- Students are able to (1) solve problems using the basics of linear algebra, including the concepts of subspace, linear transformation and determinant; (2) determine eigenvalues and eigenvectors; (3) apply change of basis to vector spaces; (4) apply the basic theory of sequences and series; (5) employ Fourier series and Laplace transforms; and (6) explain and apply the basics of probability theory.
+Students are able to (1) solve problems using the basics of linear algebra, including the concepts of subspace, linear transformation, determinant and change of basis; (2) determine eigenvalues and eigenvectors; (3) apply the basic theory of sequences and series for determining convergence; (4) approximate periodic functions using Fourier series; (5) solve 1st-order and 2nd-order linear ordinary differential equations; and (6) use Laplace transforms to solve initial value problems.

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) computer-based assessment; and (3) mid-semester test and a final examination.
+Indicative assessments in this unit are as follows: (1) ongoing assessments (participation in practical classes and weekly computer assignments); (2) in-semester tests; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)